 The Chapel suffered several problems as a Museum: it was on the outskirts of the town, had inadequate parking and very poor conservation conditions.
 It did not attract many visitors.

 In 2007, the Society, now the Museum & Mill Society, were able, thanks to the generosity and enthusiasm of the community, to raise sufficient funds to provide a deposit on a mortgage to purchase the current Museum building.

 Subsequently, a grant from the Heritage Lottery Fund enabled the Society to make some necessary internal alterations and refurbish the building as a museum.
 The new Museum opened to the public on August 1st 2008.

 The Society is preserving the heritage of Sturminster Newton and its surrounding villages by collecting and conserving objects, written material and photographs relating to the social history of the area.
 The Museum houses a valuable collection of archival photographs and legacies from Sturminster’s once thriving cattle market, cheese making industry and railway, now all gone.
 Amongst our collection, we house census information from years 1841 to 1901, available for viewing by appointment.

 The Museum also has items relating to the cottage industries of buttony and glove making and other past trades in the town.
 The Museum has inherited a large number of items related to the Dorset dialect poet Robert Young, who was both a contemporary and friend of William Barnes and Thomas Hardy.

 Upstairs, in the ‘Railway Room’, there is a scale model of the former Sturminster Newton station (closed in 1966) and the adjacent livestock market.
 Our model is working and provides young visitors with much entertainment.
-We are also displaying memorabilia from the staff and station and information on the Somerset & Dorset Railway in general.
+We are also displaying memorabilia relevant to the staff and station and information on the Somerset & Dorset Railway in general.